osm-fr/osmose-backend/README.md

   - an .osm.pbf extract is downloaded
   - analyses are run directly on .osm.pbf file, or on the database
-  - analyses resultat are uploaded to the frontend
+  - analyses results are uploaded to the frontend
-  - by default, temporary extract files and database are purged
+  - by default, database is purged

 Analysers can be build on many ways: